Quick Guide to

 bit of history

 Sabacc is a Star Wars creation of a simple card game.
 There are several versions of Sabacc, the 4 main ones being Traditional (or Classic), Kessel Sabacc, Coruscant Shift, and the Corellian Spike, which is what Lando and Han Solo are playing when Han wins possession of the Millennium Falcon at the end of Solo: A Star Wars Story.
-Corellian Spike is the version that Sabacc For Charity has come to base its games after.
+Corellian Spike is the version that Sabacc For Charity has come to base its tournament games after.

 To win